ckknight/escort/Readme.md

   Escort is a middleware for [Connect](https://github.com/senchalabs/connect) which provides routing and url generation capabilities.

+## Installation

+  The easiest way to install is through [npm](http://npmjs.org/).

+    $ npm install escort

+  Alternatively, you can pull from [github](https://github.com/ckknight/escort) and place where necessary.

 ## What makes Escort different from other routing libraries

   * URL generation